 It took me years to reduce my backpack weight down to where it is now and I don’t consider myself “ultralight” by any means.
 That word is tossed around a bit too much.
 It’s likely to take you a while to lighten your pack appreciably as well so you should get started now.
 Here are several steps that I hope will help you on the way to becoming a lighter backpacker.

 Step 1.
 Admitting that you are not an ultralight backpacker

-Backpacking goals – You could trade in every item in your pack right now with the lightest version on the market and it would help, but it still probably wouldn’t be a massive improvement.
-Ultralight backpackers do more than this.
+Backpacking goals – You could trade in every item in your pack right now with the lightest version on the market.
+For some this would be a massive improvement, but for others it may not.
+Your mileage may vary on that hypothetical depending on the gear you started with.
+But ultralight backpackers do more than this.
 They drop items completely from their pack.
 They may say that they feel more comfortable backpacking at that weight but you might not agree.
 It’s up to the individual.
-The most important part about all of this is to enjoy yourself and your surroundings so always keep that in mind.
+If you have companions, it is also up to them.
+Keep their comfort in mind if you want to continue having them along on trips.
+Definitely read on for more about this trade-off.
+The most important part about all of this is to enjoy yourself and your surroundings.
+That’s probably why you started backpacking, right?
+It’s amazing what you can find and experience out there.
+Always keep that in mind.